 Voter outreach is an essential part of increasing voter turnout and actively spreading information about the voting process; whether it’s about voter registration process or the different ways in which constituents can vote.
-By actively engaging with voters through adopting a targeted and personalized approach, campaigns or organizations can effectively reach out to voters and ensure that they are well-informed and are civically engaged.
+By actively reaching out to voters through a targeted and personalized approach, campaigns or organizations can ensure that they are well-informed and remain civically engaged.

 But of course, coming up with these strategies isn’t very easy, so in this article, we’ve talked about seven helpful voter outreach strategies to keep in mind during your outreach campaign.